 Seend Parish is in the Melksham Community Area and the housing requirement for this Community Area is identified as met through existing housing commitments over the plan period.
-The Wiltshire Housing Site Allocations Plan Submission Document (February 2020) therefore does not identify any additional sites for development within the Melksham Community area, and Seend Parish, but takes an approach which aims to enable development to come forward in the towns and parishes which reflects their sustainability and will respond to local needs.
+The Wiltshire Housing Site Allocations Plan Submission Document1 (July 2018, currently still in examination) therefore does not identify any additional sites for development within the Melksham Community area, and Seend Parish, but takes an approach which aims to enable development to come forward in the towns and parishes which reflects their sustainability and will respond to local needs.
 Through this approach it seeks to achieve a balance so that development maintains and improves the viability of the areas whilst also being of an appropriate scale which respects its character, landscape character and the priorities outlined in the Melksham Area Strategy within the Core Strategy.
-The Wiltshire Housing Sites Allocations Plan includes the adopted settlement boundary for Seend Village - this is shown on map 3.
+The draft Site Allocations Plan proposes changes to Seend Village's adopted settlement boundary - these are shown on map 3.